jboss-developer/jboss-developer-shared-resources/guides/USE_JBDS.md

 _Note:_ You may see one or more of the following errors or warnings or when you import quickstart projects into Red Hat JBoss Developer Studio.

-* JPA Problem: No connection specified for project.
-No database-specific validation will be performed.
+* **JPA Problem: No connection specified for project.
+No database-specific validation will be performed.**

     If the quickstart project uses JPA to access a database, you will see the following warning when you import the project into Eclipse.
 You can ignore this warning as it only applies to the local connection in the Eclipse development environment and does not affect the JBoss EAP runtime deployment.
 To eliminate this warning, you must configure the database connection in the Eclipse project settings.

-* Maven Configuration Problem: Project configuration is not up-to-date with pom.xml.
-Run Maven->Update Project or use Quick Fix.
+* **Maven Configuration Problem: Project configuration is not up-to-date with pom.xml.
+Run Maven->Update Project or use Quick Fix.**

     This error can occur with quickstart projects that are composed of multiple subprojects.
 The import of a project on one thread may trigger Eclipse to refresh a project on another thread making the project state appear to be inconsistent.
 To resolve the errors, right-click on the parent project in JBoss Developer Studio and choose `Maven` --> `Update Project`.
 Make sure all the projects are selected and click `OK`.
 This should resolve the errors.

+* **Maven Configuration Problem: Endorsed directory QUICKSTART_HOME/some-path/target/endorsed' is missing.
+You may need to a perform a Maven command line build in order to create it.**

+    This error occurs if endorsed directories are defined in the `maven-compiler-plugin` configuration of the quickstart POM file.
+To resolve the error, right-click on error in the  JBoss Developer Studio `Problems` window and choose `Quick Fix`.
+This opens a window with the fix `Run 'mvn process-sources' to execute dependency:copy` selected.
+Click `Finish` to resolve the error.
+For more information, see [JBoss Maven Integration](http://docs.jboss.org/tools/whatsnew/maven/maven-news-3.3.0.CR1.html).

+* **XML Problem: Referenced file contains errors (jar:file:PATH-TO-jbdevstudio/studio/plugins/org.jboss.tools.as.catalog_3.0.0.Final-v20141016-1911-B95.jar!/schema/xsd/jboss-ejb3-2_0.xsd).
+For more information, right click on the message in the Problems View and select "Show Details..."**

+    This is a known issue.
+See https://issues.jboss.org/browse/JBIDE-18316